Post Malone: 2017–2019: Beerbongs & Bentleys and Hollywood's Bleeding

 In August, Malone broke Michael Jackson's 34-year-old record for most weeks on Billboard's Top R&B/Hip-Hop Albums chart, with Stoney reaching its 77th week on the ranking compared to the 76 weeks that Thriller (1983) spent.
 A collaboration album with rapper Mac Miller was also teased in August 2018.
 During his appearance on The Tonight Show Starring Jimmy Fallon, he previewed his song "Sunflower", a collaboration with Swae Lee, from the soundtrack to the film Spider-Man: Into the Spider-Verse.
 In November 2018, it was confirmed Malone was recording his third album in his Utah home.

-Malone was nominated for 4 awards at the 61st Grammy Awards for his album Beerbongs & Bentleys.
+Malone was nominated for four awards at the 61st Grammy Awards for his album Beerbongs & Bentleys.
 Among the nominations were Album of the Year and Record of the Year.
 He performed with the Red Hot Chili Peppers at the awards show on February 10, 2019.
-In July 2019, Malone released the single "Goodbyes" featuring Young Thug, and also announced the Runaway Tour with Swae Lee as the opener.
-On August 5, Malone shared a snippet of an unreleased track "Circles" on YouTube.
+In July 2019, Malone released the single "Goodbyes" (featuring Young Thug), and also announced the Runaway Tour with Swae Lee as the opener.
+On August 5, Malone shared a snippet of an unreleased track, "Circles", on YouTube.
 He then performed the song at his second annual Bud Light: Dive Bar concert and confirmed that the official song would be released the following week.
 That same day and on July 25, 2019, at Cheyenne Frontier Days he announced the album was finished.
 He released the song on August 30, 2019.
-He confirmed that his upcoming third studio album will be released on September 6, 2019.
+He confirmed that his third studio album would be released on September 6, 2019.
 On August 26, 2019, Malone announced on Twitter that his third album is called Hollywood's Bleeding and would be released on September 6, 2019.
 The album debuted at number one on the Billboard 200, selling 489,000 album-equivalent units in its first week.
-Hollywood's Bleeding would also go on to be nominated for Album of the Year at the 63rd Grammys.
+Hollywood's Bleeding would also be nominated for Album of the Year at the 63rd Grammys.